Accelerated Algorithms for Constrained Nonconvex-Nonconcave Min-Max Optimization and Comonotone Inclusion: Introduction

 \subsection{Related Work}

-There is a vast literature on {inclusion problems} and variational inequalities, e.g., see~\cite{facchinei_finite-dimensional_2003,bauschke_convex_2011,ryu2016primer} and the references therein.
-We only provide a brief discussion of the most relevant and recent results.
+There is a vast literature on {inclusion problems} and variational inequalities.
+See~\citep{facchinei_finite-dimensional_2003,bauschke_convex_2011,ryu2016primer} and the references therein.
+We provide a brief discussion of the most relevant results here and postpone the rest to \Cref{apx:related work}.